-There will be five exams, about 50 questions each and counting 100 points and each covering only the information covered in that Unit.
+There will be four exams, about 50 questions each and counting 100 points and each covering only the information covered in that Unit.
 Exams will cover lecture material, the text, any readings, and class activities and will be predominately multiple-choice.
 For some questions you will need a calculator.
 Exams are OPEN-NOTES, but you will still need to read each chapter several times and study your notes as there will not be time to find all the answers quickly.
+Also, these NOTES must be on paper as you will not be able to open any other document on your computer.
+Suggestion is to use the Study Guides found in each Module and to add your own notes to those, then printout double-sided before taking the test.
+The library is available for that if you do not have a home printer.

 Exams will be proctored by Honorlock in Canvas, and you will be audio and/or video recorded (see below for more information).
-HonorLock only works on the Chrome browser..
+HonorLock only works on the Chrome browser.
 Once you begin the exam, you must finish it in the time allotted.
-Keep in mind the clock being used is

-Eastern Standard Time and if you are in another Time Zone, you need to moderate yourself to finishing in EST. The clock is on the UF Server and once you begin it continues to run even if your system crashes so try logging back in and call UF HELP DESK at (352) 392-4537 for help.
+Keep in mind the clock being used is Eastern Standard Time and if you are in another Time Zone, you need to moderate yourself to finishing in EST. The clock is on the UF Server and once you begin it continues to run even if your system crashes so try logging back in and call UF HELP DESK at (352) 392-4537 for help.
 UF Help Desk is available 24/7 for your questions and issues related to Canvas, connectivity and GatorLink accounts, etc. The exam will be open 100 minutes which is twice as long as class time would be and this should accommodate most any special accommodations.
 Discuss any other needs with your Instructor.